andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 ### 5. Whitelist attributes using the TagHelpers

 Inline styles, and event handlers don't support nonces, but there is a dedicated tag helper that supports hashing attributes: `AttributeHashTagHelper`.
-This works similar as the tag helper for elements, but add the `asp-add-*-to-csp` attribute where `*` is the name of the attribute to hash, like this:
+This works similar to the tag helper for elements, but add the `asp-add-*-to-csp` attribute where `*` is the name of the attribute to hash, like this:

 ```html
 <h3 asp-add-style-to-csp style="color: red">I will be styled red</h3>